 - Contact a Camp Lejeune Water Contamination Lawyer Today

-Plenty of marines develop various debilitating diseases.
+Plenty of marines develop various debilitating diseases over time.
 Locations like Camp Lejeune and the Marine Corps Air Station (MCAS) in New River, North Carolina, had serious issues with unsafe drinking water that posed a greatly increased risk of cancer and other medical issues.
 In fact, more and more medical evidence is coming to light illustrating the serious injuries related to drinking or bathing in contaminated Camp Lejeune drinking water.
-As a repercussion, a notable portion of former military members suffers from presumptive conditions.
-The most common illnesses related to Camp Lejeune water are liver cancer, kidney cancer, bladder cancer, breast cancer and lung cancer.
-We will go in to far more detail on a wide array of other forms of cancer related to Camp Lejeune water contamination.

-Water Contamination at Camp Lejeune & Marine Corps Air Station New River
+The History of Water Contamination at Camp Lejeune & Marine Corps Air Station New River

-PCE - Dangerous Chemical Causes Toxic Exposure
+Dangerous Chemicals Cause Toxic Exposure

 The primary source of contamination was a dry cleaning business near Camp Lejeune.
 Like other dry cleaning places, the company regularly used PCE to wash fabrics for Camp Lejeune residents.
 Additionally, another off-base cleaning firm usually disposed of the chemical.
-As a result PCE would then leak into the water supply.
-Drinking or bathing in these toxic chemicals creates a significantly increased risk in the development of at least thirteen types of cancers along with birth defects.
-The toxic water contamination at Marine Corps Base Camp Lejeune was shockingly high and is responsible for many potentially fatal health conditions.
+As a result, PCE would then leak into the water supply.

 However, the Marine Corps would not discover how much hazardous material was in the wells until 1982.
 Decades prior, people routinely used the water every day.
 As a consequence, they unknowingly exposed themselves to dangerous chemicals.